 With a dedicated sports bar and ocean views as far as the eye can see, The Northshore Tavern is where Perth’s northsiders head when a game is on.
 Into AFL?
 NRL?
 You can bet you’ll find it here, along with a classic pub menu featuring ‘Footy Feeds’ specials.

 Having set up shop in 1993, it’s fair to say that JB O’Reilly’s is in it for the long run.
-And when it comes to sports they’ve got it all—from rugby, to AFL, to things you might not have even heard of, like hurling and Gaelic football.
+And when it comes to sports they’ve got it all—from rugby to AFL, to things you might not have even heard of, like hurling and Gaelic football.
 These guys don’t discriminate and are happy to cheer along with you—no matter what your team colours may be.
+It doesn't hurt that the food is some of the best pub grup in Perth.

-As a sporting hotspot for Freo locals, it’s not uncommon to find Moondyne Joe’s packed with purple.
+As a sporting hotspot for Freo locals, it’s not uncommon to find The Beaconsfield packed with purple.
 But if purple’s not your colour, that’s OK too—this is a classic sports bar, and there’s something for everyone—including boxing, UFC, and all the pay per view action you can handle.